wp-plugins/wp-world-travel/readme.txt

 * This is the first release version.

 == Upgrade Notice ==

+= 1.0.4 =
+* Allowed user to specify country only (specific place/city not mandatory)

 = 1.0.3 =
 * Fixed default value for text links bug